Blake-Haydon/Private-Multiparty-State-Machine/communication_analysis.md

                       State + Input Share
    ```

-Therefore the communication required to compute the next state share is:
+The communication required to compute the next state share is:

 - Sending the Beaver triples (2 integers in the field $S$ per multiplication):
   - To Alice